dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/diacritics/acute.md

 Accented vowels occur wherever stress is non-predictable, especially in borrowed or morphologically complex words.
 The accent ensures that both **pronunciation** and **syllable prominence** are clear.

-### Orthographic Contrast

-The acute accent is not used to indicate vowel length or tone.
-Unaccented vowels are assumed to follow default quality and stress rules.
-In combination with other diacritics (such as the tilde), the acute accent only appears on the syllable where stress or quality must be explicitly signaled.

 ### Examples

 | English | Inglisce |